 1. Find the Great Pumpkin at Rondriso Farms

 Rondriso Farms is a family-owned, small-scale working farm and general store.
 It’s also the perfect place to find the perfect pumpkin in the autumn.
 The Tamis family has farmed here for two generations, and current owners Ron and Pam run this sustainable farm.
 They also run the Localicious Produce Box program throughout the summer, fall, and winter.

 Use the Map Below to Search for Hotel and Short-Term Rental Options

 2. Explore the Museum of Surrey

 The super kid-friendly Museum of Surrey is a vibrant, interactive and best of all, FREE museum.
 Providing wonder and fun for the whole family, the Museum hosts travelling exhibits, as well as a fascinating permanent display about the history of Surrey.
-During my visit, I was surrounded by littles squealing in delight over the interactive dinosaur exhibit.
-I mean kids and dinos, it’s a match made in heaven, right?
+During my visit, I was surrounded by squeals of delight over the interactive dinosaur exhibit.
+I mean kids and dinos, it’s a match made in heaven.

 The Museum is home to the Lelem’ Café, operated by the Kwantlen Nation.
 With a menu incorporating some of the traditional flavours of Coast Salish diet, visitors can choose from fresh baked goods, sandwiches or charcuterie – all made to order from scratch with many ingredients sourced locally.

 3. Get Jiggy with it at the Fusion Festival